-She added, thanking the residents of St David’s for their support, “what people have told me in the ward is that they want me to turn up, they want me to ask difficult questions, and I very much intend to do that.
+Thanking the residents of St. David’s for their support, she added: “What people have told me in the ward is that they want me to turn up, they want me to ask difficult questions, and I very much intend to do that.
 People want to be listened to and included.”

-Exeter Labour headquarters is located in the Newtown & St Leonard’s ward, as are the controversial Clifton Hill sports centre site, St Sidwell’s Point development site, and both Bull Meadow Park and Mount Radford Lawn, where green space is also being sold for redevelopment.
+Exeter Labour headquarters is located in the Newtown & St. Leonard’s ward, as are the controversial Clifton Hill sports centre site, St. Sidwell’s Point development site, and both Bull Meadow Park and Mount Radford Lawn, where green space is also lined up for redevelopment.

-Mike Mitchell, a Liberal Democrat standing in Duryard & St James, won by a margin of just under 200 votes, beating Conservative veteran Percy Prowse.
+Michael Mitchell, a Liberal Democrat standing in Duryard & St. James, won by a margin of just under 200 votes, beating Conservative veteran Percy Prowse.
 The Labour candidate finished in third place.

-Mike, who was a councillor in Exmouth for many years, said: “this new experience feels a little like ground hog day.
+Mr Mitchell, who was a councillor in Exmouth for many years, said: “This new experience feels a little like ground hog day.
 I am looking forward to the challenges ahead.
 During this campaign I felt real anger on the doorstep about the way the Labour Party in Exeter are running basic services and major projects.”